 Not all of us can be formidable orators and campaigners, but we might become great carpenters and musicians.
 By living our dreams we inspire others to do the same.
 What’s more, doing what we love gives people hope, entertainment and joy – things sorely lacking in times of hardship.

-Yes, it’s still advisable to vote, be mindful of the climate we live in and call out any injustice we encounter, but day to day choosing to follow our personal joy can be a wonderfully helpful thing.
+Yes, it’s still advisable to vote, be mindful of the climate we live in and call out any injustice we encounter, but choosing to follow our personal joy can be a wonderfully helpful thing.

 Why art is vital to our humanity